SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Deep Back, Vertebral Column, Spinal Cord_Visconti.md

 - midline 1 spinous process
 - 2 transverse processes
 - 4 articular processes, 2 superior (articulates with vertebra above), 2 inferior
-	- will be covrere with hyaline cartilage, allows for smooth articulation with intervertebral disk
+	- will be covered with hyaline cartilage, allows for smooth articulation with intervertebral disk
 	- facets also at tip of these allowing for smoother movement at points of contact oblique view of vertebras might look at pathology of the processes, pedicles etc.
 - we can see the scotty dogs drawn in this configuration